 - Request an official transcript be sent at the completion of the semester. (you should already have sent one transcript as a part of the admissions process)

 - Attend a transfer orientation, if offered

 - Arrange to enroll as early as possible

 - Figure out your finances (grants, loans, scholarships)

 Things to do after transfer

 It isn’t always easy to integrate into a new school, so, get involved!
 Join a departmental club or student government.
 Find a study group.
 Participate in research opportunities or internships, if available.
-By getting involved you will not only develop relationships with other students, you will also gather resume building experience and networking opportunities for life after college.
+By getting involved you will not only develop relationships with other students, but you will also gather resume-building experience and networking opportunities for life after college.